 that all B-Tree pages have items in

 collated lexical order).
 If that particular invariant somehow fails

 to hold, we can expect binary searches on the affected page to

 incorrectly guide index scans, resulting in wrong answers to SQL

 Verification is performed using the same procedures as those used by index scans themselves, which may be user-defined operator class code.
 For example, B-Tree index verification relies on comparisons made with one or more B-Tree support function 1 routines.
 See Section 37.16.3 for details of operator class support functions.

 bt_index_check(index regclass, heapallindexed boolean) returns void

 bt_index_checktests that its target, a B-Tree index, respects a variety of invariants.
 Example usage:

-This example shows a session that performs verification of every catalog index in the database " test " .
-Details of just the 10 largest indexes verified are displayed.
+This example shows a session that performs verification of the 10 largest catalog indexes in the database " test " .
+Verification of the presence of heap tuples as index tuples is requested for the subset that are unique indexes.
 Since no error is raised, all indexes tested appear to be logically consistent.
 Naturally, this query could easily be changed to call

 bt_index_checkfor every index in the database where verification is supported.